Skip to main content

 Cubes NASA Launch

-CUBES IN SPACE - Applications for 2025 year will be accepted after the orientation sessions in November.
+CUBES IN SPACE - Applications for the 2026 flight year will be accepted after the orientation sessions this November 2025.
 Please feel free to inquire with Bob if you are interested.

-Space in this program is usually limited to 10 students.
+This program is limited to 10 students.
 Students will be expected to work with others in teams.
-You must attend one of the info sessions in order to sign up for this workshop.
-See schedule below.

 CIS 2023 Team at Wallops AFB